I killed a star last night. With my fist

 I let the mosquitoes pierce him.
 Their needles

-were bent by the rocks in him.
+were bent by his rocks.

 I let the purple gallinule laugh at him, their beauty